servicetitan/Stl.Fusion.Samples/docs/tutorial/Part11.md

         // Read orders
     }
 ```

+`RequireUser` here calls `GetUser` and throws an error if the result of this call is `null`; `true` argument passed to it indicates it has to wrap `ArgumentNullException` into `ResultException`, which is viewed by Fusion as a "normal" result, so it won't auto-invalidate this result in 1 second (which by default happens for any other exception thrown from compute method - Fusion assumes any of such failures might be transient).
+You can read more about this behavior here: https://discord.com/channels/729970863419424788/729971920476307554/995865256201027614

 `GetSessionInfo`, `GetUser` and all other `IAuth` and `IAuthBackend` methods are compute methods, which means that the result of `GetMyOrders` call will invalidate once you sign-in into the provided `session` or sign out - generally, whenever a change that impacts on their result happens.